 Since its inception, the pharmacy sector of healthcare has been faced with various challenges which have threatened the quality and the affordability of care for its patients.
-These challenges often resulted in administrative as well as billing burdens impacting pharmacy operations, unique accounting, bookkeeping and even patient safety.
+These challenges often resulted in administrative as well as billing burdens impacting pharmacy operations, unique accounting, bookkeeping, and even patient safety.

-Though technology has removed most of the headaches of Pharmacy billing, but still there were a lot of challenges in Pharmacy Billing such as:
+Though technology has removed most of the headaches of Pharmacy billing, still there were a lot of challenges in Pharmacy Billing such as:

 - Financial Integrity: It’s important to ensure that the amount paid by the insurance company and the copay is correct and match the amount billed in the final claims adjustment.

-- Understanding third party contracts: It’s important to understand the third party contracts and decide whether to sign them or not.
+- Understanding third-party contracts: It’s important to understand the third party contracts and decide whether to sign them or not.

 As a result, solutions started evolving from needs – from health plans entering into a contractual arrangement with the pharmacy to a single form for claims submissions (Universal Claim Form (UCF)), forming the genesis of the National Council for Prescription Drug Programs (NCPDP).
-The pharmacy industry continued to deal with new challenges and NCPDP became a permanent forum for consensus driven solutions to be developed.
-Following years, Pharmacies became overwhelmed by the growing receivable problems as their cash business transitioned to third party payer plans.
-And the payers faced yet another challenge of increasing number of paper claims that were processed manually at huge administrative costs.
+The pharmacy industry continued to deal with new challenges and NCPDP became a permanent forum for consensus-driven solutions to be developed.
+Following years, Pharmacies became overwhelmed by the growing receivable problems as their cash business transitioned to third-party payer plans.
+And the payers faced yet another challenge of the increasing number of paper claims that were processed manually at huge administrative costs.
 Thus came into existence a pharmacy billing software and online pharmacy billing services.

 With this, the pharmacies knew the status of the patient, his drug eligibility for coverage, copayments etc even before the prescription was dispensed; Also, real-time clinical alerts, such as potential allergies or interactions with other drugs could be provided to pharmacists who could coordinate with the prescribing physician prior to dispensing the medications thus increasing the overall patient safety.

-Today, real-time claims submission and response has solved a myriad of issues and have proven to be the most effective solution for the pharmacy industry.
+Today, real-time claims submission and the response has solved a myriad of issues and have proven to be the most effective solution for the pharmacy industry.
 The entire electronic communication cycle now takes less than five seconds.
 Technology, no doubt plays a very essential role in communicating accurately with insurance companies, third-party managers and physicians.